sammi-turner/Crab-BASIC/README.md

 ### Assignment operators

-Crab BASIC has no bracketed expressions or nesting.
+Crab has no bracketed expressions or nesting.
 Variables are mutated by assignment.

 Examples of the eight assignment operators are shown below.